Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 Final Word

-If you’re in Korea on the last weekend of May 2026, build your trip around this.
+If you’re in Korea on the weekend of May 16–17, 2026, build your trip around this.
+The Lotus Lantern Festival Seoul 2026 route rewards travelers who arrive early, pick one viewing corner, and let the parade come to them.
 There’s nothing else like a slow-moving river of handmade light passing through one of the oldest streets in Seoul — and unlike most things travelers chase, it’s still free, still public, and still mostly Koreans showing up for it.
 Get there early, stand on the north side of Jong-ro, and let the parade come to you.

-Disclosure: SeoulScope is a participant in the Klook Affiliate Program.
+Disclosure: SeoulScope is a participant in the Klook and Agoda affiliate programs.
 We may earn a small commission when you book through links in this post, at no extra cost to you.
 We only recommend experiences we believe will genuinely help your trip.